nbehrnd/learnxinyminutes-docs/roff.html.markdown

 .\" To build this document into a pdf use the following command:
 .\" groff -p -e -t -ms -Tpdf learnroff.ms > learnroff.pdf

+.\" All comments start with a \"
+.\" There are no multi-line comments.
+Comments can be inserted at the end of .\" any line.

+.\" Every roff command starts with a new line and a period (.) or a single .\" quote (').
+Any line that doesn't start with a period or quote is considered .\" normal text.

 .TL \" Sets the title of the document
 LearnXinYMinutes - roff Edition